utf18/k8s-gluecode/README.md

 `./create-namespaces.sh`

-set your own domain, because in alle charts it is set to *my-domain* it takes the domain as the first argument your can check e.g. with grafana in the charts dir. it will change from grafana.my-domain to grafana.example.com
+set your own domain, because in all charts it is set to *my-domain*

+it takes the domain as the first argument. you can check success with e.g. grafana in the charts dir. it will change from grafana.my-domain to grafana.example.com in the values.yml

 `./set-domain.sh example.com`